UKSPF open call for high street events

 • community benefit societies

-Individuals interested in putting forward proposals would be encouraged to approach and team up with an existing group or event organiser who can submit the proposal on their behalf.
+Individuals interested in putting forward proposals would be encouraged to approach and team up with an existing group or event organiser who can send the proposal on their behalf.

 If you are an unconstituted group and your application is successful, we will work with you to prepare a temporary constitution.
 This will help you set out roles and responsibilities, make decisions about the event, and manage any funding.
 It would only be for the duration of your event.